TadiT7/treble_experimentations_wiki/Frequently-asked-questions-(FAQ).md

 ### How do I flash a GSI?

 First, you must unlock your bootloader; that is a capability your device manufacturer may or may not offer to end-users.
+Either you install it via fastboot or install it as a system image on twrp you might need to check first your phone is trebled support by download treble checker in playstore

 Read [this](https://www.xda-developers.com/flash-generic-system-image-project-treble-device/) article by M. Rahman for a more detailed guide.